Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 In practice, this means `cc-runtime` will run through the following steps:

-1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to create and start the new container.
+1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which VM we want to use to create a pod and start the new container.
 2. `cc-runtime` sends an agent `STARTPOD` command via `cc-proxy`.
+This creates the container pod.
-3. `cc-runtime` sends an agent `NEWCONTAINER` command to create and start a new container in a given pod.
-The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest. a signal and I/O streams proxy between `containerd-shim` and `cc-proxy`.
+3. `cc-runtime` sends an agent `NEWCONTAINER` command via `cc-proxy` in order to create and start a new container in a given pod.
+The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.

 #### [`exec`](https://github.com/clearcontainers/runtime/blob/master/exec.go)

-`docker exec` allows one to run an additional command within an already running container.
+OCI `exec` allows one to run an additional command within an already running container.
 With Clear Containers, this translates into sending a `EXECCMD` command to the agent so that it runs a command into a running container belonging to a certain pod.
 All I/O streams from the executed command will be passed back to